-No matter where you get your health insurance, you always own and manage an HSA as an individual.
-That means you don't need permission from an employer or the IRS to set one up and it stays with you even if you change jobs or become unemployed.
+No matter if you purchase an HDHP on your own or through an employer, you own and manage an HSA as an individual.
+That means you don't need permission from an employer or the IRS to set one up, and it stays with you even if you change jobs, become unemployed, or lose your health plan.

 More employers are offering HDHPs to help workers keep premiums as low as possible.
 They work in your favor when you're in relatively good health and aren't likely to spend the full deductible each year.